tailscale/tailscale/api.md

   // tags (array of strings) let you assign an identity to a device that
   // is separate from human users, and use it as part of an ACL to restrict
   // access.
 Once a device is tagged, the tag is the owner of that device.
   // A single node can have multiple tags assigned.
+This value is empty for
-  // Learn more about tags at https://tailscale.com/kb/1068/acl-tags/.
+  // external devices.
-  // This value is empty for external devices.
+  // Learn more about tags at https://tailscale.com/kb/1068/.
   "tags": [
     "tag:golink"
   ],